Skip to Content

 What Are the Grounds for Divorce in a Same-Sex Marriage in Texas?

 In Texas, the grounds for divorce are the same for same-sex and opposite-sex marriages.
 They include insupportability (no-fault), cruelty, adultery, conviction of a felony, abandonment, living apart, and confinement in a mental hospital.
 "Insupportability" is the most common ground and means the marriage cannot continue due to conflict or discord that destroys the relationship.
-Understanding these grounds can help you and your attorney determine the best approach for your specific case.
+Understanding these grounds can help you and your attorney determine the most appropriate approach for your specific case.

 How Is Child Custody Decided in Same-Sex Divorces?